Ihemail/terraform-apstra/README.md

   show interfaces em0 | grep Hardware

 ```
+### Create Agent Profile "profile_juniper_vqfx" from Apstra Web UI with login credential of vEX/vQFX switches
+Login to Apstra Web UI:
+1. Create Agent Profile named "profile_juniper_vqfx" with login credential of vEX/vQFX switches before executing the terraform script.

+### Work through the files in numerical order for further customization
+Each terraform configuration file after provider config is 100% customizable.
+Work through the file main.tf in order, un-commenting/commenting one `resource` or
+`data`(source) at a time.
+Compare the results with the lab guide and with the
+Apstra web UI.

 ### Work through the files in numerical order for further customization
 Each terraform configuration file after provider config is 100% customizable.
 Work through the file main.tf in order, un-commenting/commenting one `resource` or